suhani6/suhani6/README.md

 - 👋 Hi, I’m @suhani6
+I'm a third year student in CS Engineering.
+I'm passionate about Competitive Programming, Web Development and Open Source.
+I love working with new tech language
 - 👀 I’m interested in Front-end Web Development and Machine Learning Algorithms.
 - 🌱 I’m currently learning Machine Learning concepts with Python
 - 💞️ I’m looking to collaborate on open source projects.